sandeepbalouria/nclouds/README.md

 # nclouds
 I have always used saltstack for provisioning and configuration management in a cloud agnostic environments.
-For example I am deploying a Nodejs/mongo mobile game in AWS (USA) and Ali cloud(china) using saltstack.
 I know linux, Networking, saltstack and python.
 Not a fan of Ruby :-)
-I have been running really busy with this deployment so did not have enough time to fully complete the exercise.But I went through all the concepts and it seems very easy to do if I use salt but might have to spend dome time on chef cook books.
+ I went through all the concepts and it seems very easy to do if I use salt but might have to spend dome time on chef cook books.

-Here is how I approached the problem:-

 1> Learnt cloud formation tried various different templates designed in designer.
 Some how ended up learning the I can use cloudformer tool to create a template from existing resources.